What Are the 10 Most Misunderstood Things About New-Car Buying and Leasing?

 There is one auto insurance company out there that has the best rates for everyone

 Not true.
 There will always be one insurance company that has the best rates for a particular individual, of a particular gender, who lives and drives in a particular city and state, for a particular vehicle make/model.
 However, that same company will almost never be have the cheapest rates for a different individual, different city/state, different vehicle make/model.
-This is the reason it is important to get rate quotes from different insurance companies or from an online broker who represents different companies, such as NetQuote.
+This is the reason it is important to get rate quotes from different insurance companies, such as Esurance.